neondatabase/website/content/docs/guides/read-replica-prisma.md

 ## Examples

-This example demonstrates how to use the @prisma/extension-read-replicas extension in Prisma Client.
-It uses a simple TypeScript script to read and write data in a PostgreSQL database.
+This example demonstrates how to use the `@prisma/extension-read-replicas` extension in Prisma Client.
+It uses a simple TypeScript script to read and write data in a Postgres database.

 <DetailIconCards>
 <a href="https://github.com/prisma/read-replicas-demo" description="A TypeScript example showing how to use the @prisma/extension-read-replicas extension in Prisma Client" icon="github">Prisma read replicas demo</a>